czartechit/czarcart./README.md

 # czarcart.
-We are trying to give the best shoppinshopping cary, czarcart will be a open source for peoppeopl  ususe.
+We are trying to give the best shopping cart, czarcart will be a open source for peoppeopl  ususe.